Facts To Consider About Black Granites

-A few years ago we wrote an article about black granite for the Internet's number one natural stone portal, The Stone Network, because whilst travelling to various countries we found a lot of deliberate disinformation about black granite and we felt the public ought to be better informed about these stones.
+In 2004 we wrote an article about black granite for the Internet's number one natural stone portal, The Stone Network, because whilst travelling to various countries we found a lot of deliberate disinformation about black granite and we felt the public ought to be better informed about these stones.

 As already mentioned in the article above, any black granite called Nero Assoluto could be from any country producing black granite, it is simply a trading name used by Italians since the 1960s, it was originally used for the Belfast Black granite from South Africa however these days it could refer to Chinese, Indian, Brazilian etc. If your supplier cannot tell you the country of origin of their Nero Assoluto, how do you know if anything else they are telling you is correct?

 There are some excellent black granites available from quite a few countries however the most in demand are usually the closest-grained basalts.
 Just why is this?
 Quite simply the two main reasons are: